 - General Practitioner Aged Care Access Incentive.

-For further information on PIP QI including guidelines, improvement measures and PIP eligible data set governance framework visit PIP QI Incentive guidance on The Department of Health website.
+For further information on PIP QI including guidelines, improvement measures and PIP eligible data set governance framework visit PIP QI Incentive guidance on The Department of Health website or select one of the options below.

 Eligible practices can use one of the below checklists to assist with the PIP QI registration process and related activities

-For more information contact Daniel Webster on 0409 836 222 or email@example.com
+For more information on PIP QI contact Daniel Webster on 0409 836 222 or email@example.com